Freeport-McMoRan Inc. [FCX] – 3 compelling analyses why it’s a less risky Investment

 Similarly, this company’s Receivables Turnover is 11.57 and its Total Asset Turnover is 0.35.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.20 and its Current Ratio is 2.47.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 2.22, which indicates that it is 6.59% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 36.91.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 2.14, which indicates that it is 6.50% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 24.37.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Freeport-McMoRan Inc. [FCX] a Reliable Buy?